mattfinnell/sailor_jerry/README.md

 # Sailor Jerry

-Download Tracks from Streaming Platforms, aka "Bootleg" hence "Sailor Jerry".
-Currently only works with Youtube, granted there are any age restrictions on the youtube video.
+Download Tracks from Streaming Platforms.
+AKA _"Bootlegging"_ hence the name "Sailor Jerry".
+Currently only works with Youtube if the video doesn't have any age restrictions.

 ## Example Usages